-- 3. Legally, distribution must stop when a violation is identified.
-In our opinion, Bracken went above and beyond the call of duty by ceasing distribution while the violation was being resolved.
-Under GPL §4, the redistributor loses the right to distribute the software, and thus they are in ongoing violation of copyright law if they distribute before rights are restored.
+GPL §4, the redistributor loses the right to distribute the software, and thus they are in ongoing violation of copyright law if they distribute before rights are restored.
 It is FSF's policy to temporarily allow distribution while compliance negotiations are ongoing and only in the most extreme cases (where the other party appears to be negotiating in bad faith) does FSF even threaten an injunction on copyright grounds.
-However, Bracken as a good Free Software citizen chose to be on the safe side and do the legally correct thing while the violation case was pending.
-Since from start to finish it took less than am month to resolve, this lapse in distribution did not, to FSF's knowledge, impact Bracken's business in any way. - 4.
-EULAs are a common area for GPL problems.
+However, Bracken - as a good Free Software citizen - chose to be on the safe side and do the legally correct thing while the violation case was pending.
+From start to finish, it took less than a month to resolve.
+This lapse in distribution did not, to FSF's knowledge, impact Bracken's business in any way.

+- 4. EULAs are a common area for GPL problems.
 Often, EULAs are drafted from boilerplate text that a company uses for all its products.
 Even the most diligent attorneys forget or simply do not know that a product contains software licensed under GPL and other Free Software licenses.
 Drafting a EULA that accounts for such licenses is straightforward; the text quoted above works just fine.
-The EULA must be designed so that it does not trump and rights and permissions already granted by GPL, and it clearly state that if there is a conflict between the EULA and GPL, with regard to GPL'd code, that the GPL is the overriding license. - 5.
+The EULA must be designed so that it does not trump rights and permissions already granted by GPL.
+The EULA must clearly state that if there is a conflict between it and GPL, with regard to GPL'd code, the GPL is the overriding license. - 5.
 Compliance Officers are rarely necessary when companies are educated about GPL compliance.
-As we saw in the Davrik case, FSF asks that a formal "GPL Compliance Officer" be appointed inside a previously violating organization to shepherd the organization to a cooperative approach with regard to GPL compliance.
+As we saw in the Davrik case, FSF asks that a formal "GPL Compliance Officer" be appointed inside a previously violating organization to shepherd the organization to a cooperative approach to GPL compliance.
 However, when FSF sees that an organization already has such an approach, there is no need to request that such an officer be appointed.